Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Reykjavik view from Hallgrímskirkja church

-Ásmundarsafn features the sculptures of the Icelandic sculptor Ásmundur Sveinsson in his old house and studio.
 It’s a small but lovely space with artwork inside and in the garden and we were the only visitors.

-Ásmundarsafn branch of Reykjavik Art Museum
+Sculptures inside Ásmundarsafn branch of Reykjavik Art Museum, Iceland

 The Kjarvalsstaðir branch was much busier, with lots of locals enjoying cake in the cafe, and features landscape paintings of Iceland’s highlands from the last century.